Sex education: Definitions

-Impacts of Sex Education
+Impacts of sex education

 The United Nations Population Fund (UNFPA) recommends comprehensive sexuality education, as it enables young people to make informed decisions about their sexuality.
 According to UNFPA, it is taught over several years, introducing age-appropriate information consistent with the evolving capacities of young people.
-It includes scientifically accurate, curriculum-based information about human development, anatomy and pregnancy.
+It includes scientifically accurate, curriculum-based information about human development, anatomy, and pregnancy.
 It also includes information about contraception and sexually transmitted infections (STIs), including HIV.
-And it goes beyond information, to encourage confidence and improved communication skills.
-According to UNFPA, curricula should also address the social issues surrounding sexuality and reproduction, including cultural norms, family life and interpersonal relationships.
+And it goes beyond information to encourage confidence and improved communication skills.
+According to UNFPA, curricula should also address the social issues surrounding sexuality and reproduction, including cultural norms, family life, and interpersonal relationships.

-The Reach of Comprehensive Sexual Education
+The reach of comprehensive sexual education

 A U.S. review concludes that "the overwhelming weight of evidence shows that sex education that discusses contraception does not increase sexual activity".
 The 2007 study found that "No comprehensive program hastened the initiation of sex or increased the frequency of sex, results that many people fear."
 Additionally, the report showed "Comprehensive programs worked for both genders, for all major ethnic groups, for sexually inexperienced and experienced teens, in different settings, and in different communities."

 Further, evidence shows that a combination of comprehensive sexuality education and access to birth control appears to decrease the rates of unintended pregnancies among teenagers.
 A meta-analysis that compared comprehensive sexuality education programs with abstinence-only programs found that abstinence-only programs did not reduce the likelihood of pregnancy, but rather may have increased it.
 Studies show that curricula providing accurate information about condoms and contraception can lead to reductions in the risky behaviors reported by young people as well as reductions in unintended pregnancies and STIs.
-Programs that teach only abstinence have not been shown to be effective.
+Programs that teach only abstinence are ineffective.
 The individuals in this study were also found to be less likely to engage in violent relationships and to have a lower rate of STIs (including HIV) and unintended pregnancy.

 Other studies have found that "few sexual health interventions are designed with input from adolescents.
 Adolescents have suggested that sex education should be more positive with less emphasis on anatomy and scare tactics; it should focus on negotiation skills in sexual relationships and communication; and details of sexual health clinics should be advertised in areas that adolescents frequent (for example, school toilets, shopping centers)."

-According to the United Nations Population Fund, human rights issues, gender equality and gender roles should be integrated into every aspect of these discussions.
-This includes human rights protection, fulfillment and empowerment; the impact of gender discrimination; the importance of equality and gender-sensitivity; and the ideas underlying gender roles.
+According to the United Nations Population Fund, human rights issues, gender equality, and gender roles should be integrated into every aspect of these discussions.
+This includes human rights protection, fulfillment, and empowerment; the impact of gender discrimination; the importance of equality and gender-sensitivity; and the ideas underlying gender roles.